 To set this up, choose 'More' in the chat menu and tap the 'Add conversation shortcut' option.

 It's possible to set your own WhatsApp profile picture, by going into Settings and choosing 'Profile'.
 Just tap on the existing profile image and select a picture you'd like to replace it with.
 You can pick an image that's stored on your phone already, or snap a photo using your device's camera.

 This image then shows up as your profile picture in WhatsApp on someone else's phone, rather than the contact picture they have set for you on their device.

 8. Send much more than just text

 Don't settle for just sending text messages through WhatsApp: you should also take advantage of the various other sharing options the app has.
-With WhatsApp you can also send pictures, videos, voice messages, your location, and even contacts.
+With WhatsApp, you can also send pictures, videos, voice messages, your location, and even contacts.

 9. Change your WhatsApp status

 You can change your status message in WhatsApp to reflect what you are doing, and warn people why you aren't available to chat.
-This status message then appears next to your name where you appear in people's contact lists.
+This status message then appears next to your name when you appear in people's contact lists.